cjshieh/FETraining/hw9/README.md

-## Hw8
+## Hw9

 ### Goal

-Using webpack to bundle all scripts
+Using gulp to inline css js into one html

 ### Approach